albertan017/LLM4Decompile/README.md

 ## 1. Introduction of LLM4Decompile and Decompile-Eval

 LLM4Decompile aims to decompile x86 assembly instructions into C. It is finetuned from Deepseek-Coder on 2B tokens of assembly-C pairs compiled from AnghaBench.
+Decompile-Eval is derived from HumanEval, we convert the 164 Python solutions and assertions into C, making sure that they compile with the GCC compiler using standard C libraries and pass all the original assertions.

 ## 2. Evaluation Results
+### Metrics
+Re-compilability and re-executability serve as critical indicators in validating the effectiveness of a decompilation process.
+When decompiled code can be recompiled, it provides strong evidence of syntactic integrity.
+It ensures that the decompiled code is not just readable, but also adheres to the structural and syntactical standards expected by the compiler.
+However, syntax alone does not guarantee semantic equivalence to the original pre-compiled program.
+Re-executability provides this critical measure of semantic correctness.
+By re-compiling the decompiled output and running the test cases, we assess if the decompilation preserved the program logic and behavior.
+Together, re-compilability and re-executability indicate syntax recovery and semantic preservation - both essential for usable and robust decompilation.
+### Results
 ![Alt text](https://github.com/albertan017/LLM4Decompile/blob/main/samples/results_decompile.png)